marmelab/react-admin/docs/Fields.md

 ```
 {% endraw %}

+## Third-Party Components

+You can find components for react-admin in third-party repositories.

+* [procoders/ra-input-json](https://github.com/procoders/ra-input-json): a JSONEView component, useful for editing JSON based on [react-json-editor-ajrm](https://github.com/AndrewRedican/react-json-editor-ajrm)

 ## Writing Your Own Field Component

 If you don't find what you need in the list above, you can write your own Field component.
 It must be a regular React component, accepting not only a `source` attribute, but also a `record` attribute.
 React-admin will inject the `record` based on the API response data at render time.
 The field component only needs to find the `source` in the `record` and display it.